-In your transportation letter we will provide additional detail on check-in and check-out Procedures.
+In your transportation email we will provide additional detail on check-in and check-out procedures.
 Check-in procedures will include at least the following:

-- Complete a brief health screening form. - Turn in all medications (do not pack medications in your camper's luggage) - Undergo lice check - Upon your camper completeing the lice check, you will receive a camper claim check with your child's name on it.
-You need this claim check for pick-up.
+- Complete a brief health screening form. - Turn in all medications (do not pack medications in your camper's luggage) - Undergo lice check - Upon your camper completeing the lice check, you will receive a camper pick-up ticket with your child's name on it.
+You need this physical ticket for pick-up.

-PICK-UP PROCEDURES

-CHECKING TO SEE IF WE ARE ON TIME
+PICK-UP PROCEDURES CHECKING TO SEE IF WE ARE ON TIME

-AFTER 3:30PM: There are two ways you can check to see whether we will arrive at Anacortes and Shoreline on schedule:
+AFTER 3:30PM: There are two ways you can check to see whether busses will arrive at Shoreline on schedule: